What is breast cancer?

-- Mastectomy is when the doctor surgically removes all the breast tissue including the tumor and connecting tissue and the lymph nodes.
+- Mastectomy is when the doctor surgically removes all of the breast tissue including the tumor and connecting tissue including the lymph nodes.

 - Chemotherapy is the most common cancer treatment, and it involves the use of anticancer drugs.
-These drugs interfere with the ability of the cells to reproduce.
+These drugs interfere with cells’ ability to reproduce.

 - Radiation uses X-rays to treat cancer directly.

-- Hormone and targeted therapy can be used when either genes or hormones play a part in the growth of cancer cells.
-The therapy targets a specific protein on the tumor cells.
+- Hormonal and targeted therapy can be used when either genes or hormones play a part in the cancer growth.
+This therapy targets the specific protein on the tumor cells.

 What is the survival rate of breast cancer?